codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 >If you wish for any reason to revoke the granted access from the Azure side, visit [https://account.activedirectory.windowsazure.com/r#/applications](https://account.activedirectory.windowsazure.com/r#/applications) and remove "Codefresh" from the list.

+## Adding an AKS cluster with a service principal

+An alternative method of adding an Azure cluster is by using a service principal.
+First follow the [instructions for creating a service principal in the Azure portal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).

+Then from the drop-down menu select *Azure AKS SP*.
+Click the *Authenticate button* and enter the following details:

+* `Client ID`
+* `Tenant`
+* `Client secret`

+{% include image.html
+lightbox="true"
+file="/images/kubernetes/add-cluster/connect-azure-spn.png"
+url="/images/kubernetes/add-cluster/connect-azure-spn.png"
+alt="Azure Service principal details" caption="Azure Service principal details" max-width="60%"
+  %}

+Click the *Save* button once finished.
+Assuming that the authentication is successful click the *Add cluster* button and you will be able to select any of your available Azure clusters.

+Codefresh will query the cluster and show its nodes.
+You are now ready to [deploy to Azure kubernetes]({{site.baseurl}}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/).

 ## Adding EKS Cluster

 To add an Amazon EKS cluster, you must first obtain `kubectl` access to it.
 Follow the instructions for using the